-1) The first and most important item to look at is the puppy’s pedigree.
+1) The first and most important item when picking a good bird dog to look at is the puppy’s pedigree.

 Buying a puppy that comes from parents who had success in the field is important because it will increase your chances of raising a puppy that possesses natural hunting instincts.
 You want to buy a puppy that loves to retrieve, has a good head on their shoulders, and one that wants to please you!
 If you don’t look at the pedigree and don’t pick a puppy from proven parents, you run the risk of owning a couch potato, a dog that doesn’t like to swim, a dog that quits retrieving after two throws because they’re bored, and the list could go on.